Freelancing as a Developer in India: Honest Truth

 Take a job if:

-There is also a middle path: freelance on the side while employed.
+There's also a middle path: freelance on the side while employed.
 Take on small projects during evenings and weekends to build your client base and reputation.
-When freelance income consistently matches your salary for 3-4 months, you have real data (not just enthusiasm) to base the full-time freelancing decision on.
+When freelance income consistently matches your salary for 3-4 months, you've got real data (not just enthusiasm) to base the full-time freelancing decision on.

 The Numbers: What I Actually Earned

-In the interest of full transparency, here is what my freelancing income looked like across two years:
+In the interest of full transparency, here's what my freelancing income looked like across two years:

 After taxes, expenses (software, co-working, hardware, internet, accountant), and setting aside money for months without work, my effective take-home was roughly 55-60% of gross income.
-At Rs 3,50,000 gross, that is about Rs 2,00,000 take-home — excellent by Indian standards, but it took two years to get there.
-The first six months were financially painful.
+At Rs 3,50,000 gross, that's about Rs 2,00,000 take-home — excellent by Indian standards, but it took two years to get there.
+First six months were financially painful.

-Freelancing gave me experiences I would never have gotten in a traditional job — working with startups across three continents, solving wildly different technical problems every few months, and the genuine satisfaction of building a business from nothing.
-It also gave me tax anxiety, client nightmares, and periods of loneliness that I would not wish on anyone.
+Freelancing gave me experiences I'd never have gotten in a traditional job — working with startups across three continents, solving wildly different technical problems every few months, and the genuine satisfaction of building a business from nothing.
+It also gave me tax anxiety, client nightmares, and periods of loneliness that I wouldn't wish on anyone.

 Anurag Sharma